Patek Philippe Ref. 5160: An Overlooked Mechanical Delicacy?

 As a final statement pointing to its roots – as if they could be misconstrued – this breathtaking wristwatch is outfitted with a hinged officer’s case back also engraved with a floral pattern encircling the brand’s signature Calatrava cross that can be opened to reveal a sapphire crystal case back.
 As always, every detail is perfect, right down to the hand-engraved folding clasp.

-Case: 38 mm rose gold, hand-engraved, officer’s case back (also engraved) revealing sapphire crystal case back
+Case: 38 mm pink gold, hand-engraved, officer’s case back (also engraved) revealing sapphire crystal case back

 Movement: automatic Caliber 324 S QR